nqmn/adaptivepca/ASPIRE.md

 ## Version Update Log
 - `1.0.3` - Added flexibility in scaling, fix error handling when max_components exceeding the available number of features or samples.
 - `1.0.6` - Added Parameter verbose as an argument to __init__, with a default value of 0.
+- `1.1.0` - Added validation, prediction with classifier, clean up the code.